cubing/standards/draft/7/4d-projection-and-basic-hypercube-twists/index.md

 Status: `DRAFT`
 Prescriptive or descriptive: descriptive (this standard attempts to describe existing conventions)

-This standard describes the basic moves for a NxNxNxN facet-turning hypercube.
+This standard describes the basic moves for a N×N×N×N facet-turning hypercube.

 ## 7.1 Polytope elements